kgrid/knowledge-objects/activator-workshop/no_install_required.md

 **Pre-Written Commands**

-Use a cURL Command to get CPIC Object #1, (what it does....)
+Use a cURL Command to get CPIC Object #1, this is the object that
 ```
 curl -X GET \
   http://kgrid.med.umich.edu/stack2/knowledgeObject/ark:/99999/fk49z9gr7p \